yaakydd/Budget-App/README.md

-This is a python code
+This is solely a python code
-Aimed at being used to create a budget app together with an appealing frontend part Which will be added soon
+aimed at being used to create a budget app.
-Any contributions or suggestions are welcome